udecode/plate/.changeset/breezy-beers-end.md

 ---
-"@udecode/plate-floating": patch
+'@udecode/plate-floating': patch
 ---

-Only pop up `floating-toolbar` after the selection is complete.
+Fix: only pop up `floating-toolbar` after the selection is complete.